ghislainv/forestatrisk/README.md

 ## Tutorial

-We wrote a vignette using a Jupyter/IPython notebook to show how to use the `deforestprob` Python module.
+We wrote a tutorial using a Jupyter/IPython notebook to show how to use the `deforestprob` Python module.
 We took Madagascar as a case study considering past deforestation on the period 2000-2010, estimating deforestation probability for the year 2010, and projecting the future forest cover in 2050.
-The vignette is available at the following web adress: https://ghislainv.github.io/deforestprob
+The notebook is available at the following web adress: https://ghislainv.github.io/deforestprob

 ## Reference